orblivion/offline-cryptoparty/crypto_during.md

   * Everybody read off the fingerprints you got.
   * Now we know we all have the same fingerprints.

-`gpg --recv_keys --keyserver cryptoparty.com # TODO all the keys TODO send the keys to the keyserver in the first place`
+`gpg --keyserver cryptoparty.com --recv_keys 3A06537A EC70B1B8 00D026C4 9369CDF3

   * don't trust them yet!
+  * Check out the fingerprints:
+    * gpg --fingerprint 3A06537A
+    * gpg --fingerprint EC70B1B8
+    * gpg --fingerprint 00D026C4
-  * gpg --fingerprint TODO all the keys
+    * gpg --fingerprint 9369CDF3
-  * Check that they match what you have (and thus what everybody else has)
+  * Check that they match what you have from preparation (and thus what everybody else has)
   * Now you can trust them.

 * Verify installers